CalebCutrer/Project-1/README.md

 1. What conclusions can be drawn about external and internal forces on sleep patterns in the U.S. population?
 2. Is there a connection between age and sleep hours?
 Does the average sleep duration seem differ among different age groups?
 3. Is there a connection between race and sleep hours?
 Does the average amount of sleep different races get affect their willingness to speak to a doctor about sleep disorders?
+4. Are there any conclusions we can make regarding gender and time of sleep duration?

 ## Analysis:
 In regards to prescription meds and its impact on sleep ....